-On this page you will be introduced to the leadership team behind the HEE KSS School of Obstetrics and Gynaecology.
+On this page you will be introduced to the leadership team behind the KSS School of Obstetrics and Gynaecology.
 If you would like to contact the team below or the Obstetrics and Gynaecology Workforce Specialty Team, please visit the London and KSS Support Portal here.

 Melanie Tipples, KSS Head of School for O&G